Best Prepaid Internet Options

 Why prepaid internet?

-Plus, prepaid plans offer internet with no credit check or hefty equipment costs.
-Some offer free equipment (thank you, Cox!), while others charge a small equipment rental fee of $10 or so.
-With prepaid, you also won’t pay early termination fees (ETFs).
+Plus, prepaid plans offer internet without credit checks or equipment costs.
+Some provide free equipment (thank you, Cox!), while others charge a small equipment rental fee of $10.
+You also won’t pay early termination fees (ETFs) with prepaid.

 If you think prepaid internet is what you need, check out our best prepaid and contract-free internet plans in the US.